COUNTRY PROFILE

 • U.S. consumer-oriented products (e.g., dairy, fresh fruit, and beef) face strong competition and tariff advantages from China, Australia, and New Zealand

-• A limited amount of imported packaged foods are sold through convenience stores.
+• Limited imported packaged foods sold through convenience stores

 Retail Sector